CEED/libCEED/README.md

 The `/cpu/self/avx/*` backends rely upon AVX instructions to provide vectorized CPU performance.

 The `/cpu/self/sve/*` backends use vector-length-agnostic Arm SVE instructions for tensor contractions, delegating other operations to the corresponding `/cpu/self/opt/*` backend.
 They are built when the active compiler target supports SVE, and the resulting library must run on an SVE-capable target.

+The `/cpu/self/gen/*` backends use code generation to write a function to perform the action of the Operator and compile it at runtime.
+You can configure the compiler and optimization options at compile or runtime with the options `CEED_CPU_JIT_CXX` and `CEED_CPU_JIT_OPT`, respectively.

 The `/cpu/self/memcheck/*` backends rely upon the [Valgrind](https://valgrind.org/) Memcheck tool to help verify that user QFunctions have no undefined values.
 To use, run your code with Valgrind and the Memcheck backends, e.g. `valgrind ./build/ex1 -ceed /cpu/self/ref/memcheck`.